wwalc/ckeditor5-emoji/README.md

 ## Support

-The plugin comes with no support, although if you find it useful, feel free to submit an issue and/or send a pull request.
+The plugin comes with no support.
+However if you find it useful, feel free to submit an issue and/or send a pull request.

 ## CKEditor 5 compatibility